Prerequisites

 To create your Agent installer locally, you may use the package functionality Available options:

-• --api-key: Provide your USER_SECRET_KEY.
+• --api-key: Provide your API_KEY.
 It is mandatory if you provide your system-id instead of the path to your system-conf.
+No need to provide if you have an active userconfig.

 • --config-path: If you have the systemConf.json path, provide it here.
 It shall be packaged inside your installer.